ZhengPeng7/GLCNet/README.md

 `sh ./test_${DATASET}.sh`

 ### Inference
 Run the `demo.py` to make inference on given images.
-GLCNet runs at 10.3 fps on a single Tesla V100 GPU with batch_size 3.
+GLCNet runs at **10.3 fps** on a single Tesla V100 GPU with batch_size 3.

+### Weights

+You can download our well-trained models -- cuhk_957.pth and prw_469.pth from [my google-drive folder for GLCNet](https://drive.google.com/drive/folders/1wbq5jptOGxXDE0ze1tAMdcvXEaE1Wybt?usp=sharing).

 ### MovieNet-CS